Alerica/Alerica/README.md

     </tr>
     <tr>
       <td valign="text-top">A puzzle-based platformer with exploration elements, inspired by Red Riding Hood.
 Featuring a unique mechanic where players can control both Red Hood and the Wolf to solve puzzles and navigate the environment.</td> <!--desc-->
-      <td valign="text-top">Doodle Kitchen is a fun and fast-paced mini cooking game made for Micro Jam 37.
+      <td valign="text-top">Doodle Kitchen is a fun and fast-paced mini cooking game made under 48 hours for Micro Jam 37.
 Everything from the food to the art is drawn from scratch in a charming doodle style (except for the music).
 Just grab, cook, and enjoy the chaos!</td> <!--desc-->
     </tr>
     <tr>
       <td align="center"><a href="https://github.com/Alerica/Through-The-Woods">Read More</a></td> <!--link1-->